 It is five days of jubilant celebration between family and friends, including great feasts, the giving of gifts, and special garb.
 But what would a "Festival of Lights" be without lighting of fireworks and sparklers?

 Another tradition Diwali is known for is the lighting of tiny clay lamps that bring in the light of wisdom and knowledge to the home.
-Fireworks and sparklers are lit to chase away the darkness of ignorance.
+Fireworks and sparklers for Diwali are lit to chase away the darkness of ignorance.
 Most believe that it is through this light that the beauty of the world is revealed and experienced.